-What is Scalp Eczema
+What is Scalp Eczema?

-Eczema is a term for any skin change characterized by edema: at the dermis, then upwards to the epidermis, forming vesicles, and bullae, becoming thus at the clinical level – a wet oozing and then crusting mess.
+Eczema is a term for any skin change characterized by edema: at the dermis, then upwards to the epidermis, forming vesicles, and bullae, becoming thus at the clinical – a wet oozing and then crusting mess.
 Seborrheic dermatitis is one of the causes of eczema on the scalp (others are allergic or irritant contact or photocontact dermatitis, or secondary to trauma or presence of lice).

 In its mild form, scalp eczema may result in dandruff which is loose skin flakes; in more serious cases, scalp eczema may lead to red, inflamed, itchy, scaly or weepy scalp with yellowish greasy flakes.
 Scalp eczema is often associated with allergic reaction to malassezia furfur, a form of yeast that is commonly found on areas with more sebaceous glands as it requires fats to grow.
-As stated in National Eczema Society’s leaflet, it is “estimated that about 1 in 4 adults carry the yeast on their skin or hair, mostly without a problem.
+It is estimated that about 1 in 4 adults carry the yeast on their skin or hair, mostly without a problem.
 However, individuals with seborrhoeic dermatitis have somehow become ‘sensitive’ to this yeast.

 What Triggers Scalp Eczema